catalyst-fp7/documents/interoperability/interoperability.md

 Frontend of Catalyst platforms
 : The user-facing side of each catalyst platform will be tied closely to its respective database, and specifying that interaction is a non-goal.
 However, it will integrate information from other services, either as (Pulled) json data, or as embedded widgets.

-Embedded Widgets (creativity, visualization, voting, etc.)
+Embedded Widgets (creativity, visualisation, voting, etc.)
 : Embedded Widgets are pieces of user-facing Web code that can be embedded in another platform.
 They may be static javascript that talks only to the back-end of the process it is embedded in, or it may need to communicate with its own server component.

-Visualization widgets
+Visualisation widgets
 : In particular, these are dynamic web views which allow to view and maybe navigate the idea or social graphs, but not to edit it.
 Some of those widgets will be written as integrated components of their respective Catalyst platform, but many will be written as embedded widgets, i.e. reusable Web components which can be embedded in catalyst platforms, and maybe some social and messaging platforms.

 Social and messaging platforms